-A state must obligate these federal funds no later than two fiscal years after the end of the federal fiscal year in which the funds are allocated.
-This means that the FY 2021 funds must be obligated by September 30, 2023.
+A state must obligate these federal funds no later than two fiscal years after the end of the federal fiscal year in which the funds are allocated (e.g., 10/01/2021-09/30/2024).
+This means that the FY 2022 funds must be obligated by September 30, 2024.
 The Office of Administration (OA), Office of Grants Management (OGM), in cooperation with ACYF, will review the state's financial reports.
-If the state does not fully obligate and/or liquidate these funds as set forth in the Terms & Conditions that will accompany its award, all unobligated and/or unliquidated funds will be recouped.
+If the state does not fully obligate and/or liquidate these funds as set forth in the Terms & Conditions that will accompany its award, then all unobligated and/or unliquidated funds will be recouped.